wikimedia/vegalite-wordpress-plugin/README.md

 3. Push the updated `main` branch and tag to GitHub.

 Once a release has been created, update the release's description using GitHub's interface to add patch notes.
 Release notes should be high-level but complete, detailing all _New Features_, _Enhancements_, _Bug Fixes_ and potential other changes included in the according version.

+### Development testing

+Any code merged into the `develop` branch will be build and committed to the `release-develop` branch.
+This branch can be used in non-production applications to validate and test proposed changes.

+### Changelog

+**0.2.0**

+- Introduce Responsive Visualization Container block.
+- UI overhaul for Data Visualization block.
+- Fix bug where field dropdowns could de-sync with available fields in dataset.

+**0.1.0**

+- Initial release.
+Introduce "Data Visualization" block.